Azure/Avere/src/terraform/examples/vfxt/royal-render/README.md

 When you are done using the cluster, you can destroy it by running `terraform destroy -auto-approve` or just delete the three resource groups created.

-## CueBot Server
+## Royal Render Server

 ### VNC

-If you plan to VNC into the CueBot server, you will need to [open a port](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal), e.g. port 5901, in the 'ssh_nsg' Network Security Group to set up the tunnel to the VM. `tightvncserver` is installed on the CueBot VM, these are sample commands to configure VNC:
+If you plan to VNC into the Royal Render server, you will need to [open a port](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal), e.g. port 5901, in the 'ssh_nsg' Network Security Group to set up the tunnel to the VM. `tightvncserver` is installed on the CueBot VM, these are sample commands to configure VNC:
 ```
 vncserver
 vncserver -kill :1